ALU-Schumacher/AUDITOR/pyauditor/docs/examples.rst

 .. code-block:: python

-   from pyauditor import Record, Component, Score
+   from pyauditor import Record, Meta, Component, Score

    # Define meta information
    record_id = "record-1" # Must be unique for all records in Auditor!